UAE markets track oil prices lower

-Stocks in the United Arab Emirates declined on Friday, pressured by losses in crude prices as strong U.S. and German economic data sparked concerns that sticky inflation could prolong higher interest rates and curb fuel demand.
+DUBAI: Stocks in the United Arab Emirates declined on Friday, pressured by losses in crude prices as strong US and German economic data sparked concerns that sticky inflation could prolong higher interest rates and curb fuel demand.

 Oil prices - a key catalyst for Gulf’s financial markets - drifted lower on Friday with Brent crude easing 0.74% to $80.76 a barrel by 1032 GMT.